 What is a Mutual Fund Nomination?

-Mutual Fund nomination refers to nominate a person responsible for your investments in the fund following your passing away.
+Mutual Fund nomination means choosing someone to take care of your investments in the fund after you pass away.

 The nominee's nomination guarantees that, after your death, your Mutual Fund holdings will be transferred to the nominee.

 Both individual and joint unitholders have the opportunity to make nominations.

 New norms for Mutual Fund nomination?